×

 When we asked expats what advice they would give a foreigner before buying a property in Puerto Vallarta, they said:

 "When buying property in Puerto Vallarta, you should always consult with an experienced real estate lawyer who is familiar with local laws and regulations.
 Additionally, it's important to make sure that you are buying legitimate, registered property with a clear title, as there are sometimes scams in the area.
 You should also investigate the surrounding area and potential amenities, such as distance to the beach and local shopping, schools, and medical facilities.
 Researching the local housing market can also be beneficial to ensure that you are making a sound investment.
-Lastly, calculate your closing costs to ensure that they are in line with what is expected," said one foreigner living in Puerto Vallarta, Mexico.
+Lastly, calculate your closing costs to ensure that they are in line with what is expected," said one expat in Puerto Vallarta.

 Are foreigners allowed to own property in Puerto Vallarta?